XMol/puppet-dcache/README.md

     This class will not create the user or group in case they don't exist yet on the system.
-The reason for this is, that Puppet cannot manage the same resource in different places in parallel and we don't want to interfere for other user management facilities.
+The reason for this is, that Puppet cannot manage the same resource in different places in parallel and we don't want to interfere with other user management facilities.
   </li>
   <li><code>env = <i>{}</i></code><br />
     Using this parameter, environment variables (like `JAVA_HOME` and `JAVA`)